-- i.
-The CAB shall follow requirements set out in GCR 7.4. - b.
-Group major non-conformities shall be closed within 30 days of their identification. - i.
-If not closed within this timeframe, it shall result in the immediate group suspension as per GCR 7.4. - c.
-Group minor non-conformities shall be closed within 90 days of their identification. - i.
-If not closed within this timeframe, the non-conformity shall be re-graded as a group major non-conformity, and 30 days given to close it.
+- 9.4.119.4.10 The CAB shall address non-conformities raised against the group's central office in the following manner according to their severity: - a.
+Group critical non-conformities shall result in the immediate suspension of the group. - The CAB shall follow requirements set out in GCR 7.4. - Group major non-conformities shall be corrected-closed within 30 days of their identification. - i.
+If not corrected closed within this timeframe, a group critical non-conformity shall be raised it shall result in the immediate group suspension as per GCR 7.4. - Group minor non-conformities shall be corrected closed within 90 days of their identification. - i.
+If not corrected closed within this timeframe, the non-conformity shall be re-graded as a group major non-conformity, and 30 days given to correct close it.